uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_management.md

 ## How Do I Request to Join a Group?

 1. [Get onto the Globus Web App](./globus_individual_tutorial.md#how-do-i-get-onto-the-globus-web-app).
 1. [Find the Group you wish to join](./globus_group_management.md#how-do-i-find-a-group).
-Be sure the "MY GROUPS" checkbox is unchecked.
+Be sure the "MY GROUPS" Checkbox is unchecked.
 1. Click the "Join this Group" button.

     ![Join this Group button on the Groups page.](./images/gg-join-group/001-general-page-button.png)